Jeunese/jeunese.github.io/docs/docs-as-code.md

 Good technical documentation is clear and useful to the reader, aided with the use of a good [writing guide](https://jeunese.github.io/#/guidelines), as well as empathy for the intended audience.
 But, the input is only one aspect of technical writing.
 For readers to make the most of your content, technical documentation also needs an efficient and effective process for delivering the *output*.

-Good documentation works best when it's:
+Good documentation works best when it:

-*  Version controlled
+*  Is version controlled
-*  Easy to keep up-to-date and to apply fixes
+*  Is easy to keep up-to-date and to apply fixes
-*  In sync with product releases
+*  Is in sync with product releases
 *  Has a low editing overhead
 *  Removes the need for context-switching
-*  Easily viewable both online and offline
+*  Is easily viewable both online and offline
 *  Empowers colleagues in different teams to collaborate and contribute

 That's what a Docs as Code approach does.